kaustavhalder2009/course-project-coursera-getting-and-cleaning-data/README.md

 Part7:adding activity labels to sensor data and dropping activity_id .
-Part8:Converting to meaning ful and readable column names in sensor data Part 9: Assign the meaningful column names in Part 8 to sensor data column names Part 10: Create a tidy data from sensor as requested with mean of each column by Subject  and Activity lables.
-Export this to a tab delimited text file "sensor_average_tidy.txt"
+Part8:Converting to meaning ful and readable column names in sensor data Part 9: Assign the meaningful column names in Part 8 to sensor data column names Part 10: Create a tidy data set from sensor data set as requested with mean of each column by Subject  and Activity lables.
+Export the tidy data set to a tab delimited text file "sensor_average_tidy.txt"